OfficeDev/office-scripts-docs/docs/develop/scripting-fundamentals.md

 When an Excel object has a collection of one or more objects of the same type, it stores them in an array.
 For example, a `Workbook` object contains a `Worksheet[]`.
 This array is accessed by the `Workbook.getWorksheets()` method. `get` methods that are plural, such as `Worksheet.getCharts()`, return the entire object collection as an array.
 You'll see this pattern throughout the Office Scripts APIs: the `Worksheet` object has a `getTables()` method that returns a `Table[]`, the `Table` object has a `getColumns()` method that returns a `TableColumn[]`, as so on.

 The returned array is a normal array, so all the regular array operations are available for your script.
 You can also access individual objects within the collection using the array index value.
 For example, `workbook.getTables()[0]` returns the first table in the collection.
-Read the [Work with collections section of Using built-in JavaScript objects in Office Scripts](javascript-objects.md#work-with-collections) to learn more about using built-in array functionality with the Office Scripts framework.
+For more information on using the built-in array functionality with the Office Scripts framework, see [Work with collections](javascript-objects.md#work-with-collections).

 Individual objects are also accessed from the collection through a `get` method. `get` methods that are singular, such as `Worksheet.getTable(name)`, return a single object and require an ID or name for the specific object.
 This ID or name is usually set by the script or through the Excel UI.